iNuBexX/MultiThreadSocketsComsBankSimulation/README.md

 # Notes

 ## notes and optimization for the future :
-+in the future i will add a little bit of coding to make use of the arp algorithms for automatic detection of the open sockets serving this application from the client side
++in the future i will add a little bit of coding to make use of the arp algorithms for automatic detection of the open sockets surving this application from the client side
 +also a better file management method is in order +eliminate the os cls methods as they are windows specific